dfinity/ICRC-1/PROPOSAL.md

 ## Introduction

-​​The ICRC-1 Fungible Token Standard is the product of the collaborative effort of the [Ledger & Tokenization working group](https://forum.dfinity.org/t/announcing-token-standard-as-topic-of-the-first-meeting-of-the-ledger-tokenization-working-group/11925/1), including members from the DFINITY foundation, InfinitySwap, ICPSwap, and the ORIGYN Foundation.
+​​The ICRC-1 Fungible Token Standard is the product of the collaborative effort of the [Ledger & Tokenization working group](https://forum.dfinity.org/t/announcing-token-standard-as-topic-of-the-first-meeting-of-the-ledger-tokenization-working-group/11925/1), including members from the [DFINITY Foundation](https://dfinity.org/), [InfinitySwap](https://infinityswap.one/), [Demergent Labs](https://github.com/demergent-labs), [ICPSwap](https://app.icpswap.com/swap), [ICDevs](https://icdevs.org/), and the [ORIGYN Foundation](https://www.origyn.com/).
 This proposal describes the core features of the proposed standard, its expected evolution, and arguments for and against the standard to help you make an informed decision.

 ## Motivation